kayac/ecspresso/README.md

 ## Deploy to Fargate

-If you want to deploy services to Fargate, task-definition and service-definition requires some keys.
+If you want to deploy services to Fargate, task-definition and service-definition requires some settings.

-for task definition.
+For task definition,

-- requiresCompatibilities
+- requiresCompatibilities (required "FARGATE")
-- networkMode
+- networkMode (required "awsvpc")
-- cpu
+- cpu (required)
-- memory
+- memory (required)
+- executionRoleArn (optional)

 ```json5
 {